Execution Model

 Liquidity assessment

-Available volume at price levels is evaluated.
+Available liquidity at relevant price levels is evaluated at the time of execution

 4